polarisvjmcs/Q1_Molave_FA2_Sarmiento/README.md

 # Distance Finder

 ## Description
- This program finds the distance between two positions of (x1, y1) and (x2. x2).
+ This program finds the distance between two positions between (x1, y1) and (x2. x2).

 ## How to Run

 1. Open the program.
 2. Run the program.
-3. Enter the required values.
+3. Enter the required values of your choice.

 ## Input Needed
-Put in the values of (x1, y1) and (x2, y2).
+Put in the values of the following:
+- x1
+- y1
+- x2
+- y2

 ## Sample Output
 Ex: The distance between (x1, y1) and (x2, y2) is 2.0